How to Remove and Prevent Skin Tags on Dogs

 Removing Them Yourself

-If you're considering removing the bump yourself, there are a few different methods to try.
-Read this over before making a decision.
+There are different methods to try, so be critical in choosing which is best for your beloved pet.
+Below is a list of your options.
+Read this over before making any decision.
 It may turn out that taking your dog to the vet is the best choice.
 Consult your dog's veterinarian about your plan to make sure that your dog will not be hurt by the process you wish to use.
 Your dog's safety and wellness should be your primary concern.

 Cutting With Sterile Scissors